meliber/ytmusic/README.md

 # ytmusic

-Random play song from YouTube Music liked songs.
+- experimentally play liked songs from youtube in random order
+- export youtube liked songs to csv playlist for pyradio